allegroai/clearml-docs/docs/getting_started/mlops/mlops_first_steps.md

 Logging models into the model repository is the easiest way to integrate the development process directly with production.
 Any model stored by a supported framework (Keras / TensorFlow / PyTorch / Joblib etc.) will be automatically logged into ClearML.

-ClearML also offers methods to explicitly log models.
+ClearML also supports methods to explicitly log models.
 Models can be automatically stored on a preferred storage medium (s3 bucket, google storage, etc.).

 #### Log Metrics